alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

 --- We have implemented a total of 8 tests.
-3 of these tested that the lengths of the train, test and validation raw subsets were appropriate and also that we were correctly identifying each subset as such.
-Other 3 test also tested the sizes of the tokenized texts (processed data).
-This was critical to ensure the correct tokenization of the texts.
-Lastly, 2 more tests were done to the model, to check that it was working correctly.
+We included tests to check the length of the train, test and validation datasets before preprocessing.
+Next we checked the shape of the tokenized datasets post-processing to ensure that our data processing scripts were running correctly.
+We also made tests to check if the prediction script produces the correct values.
 We tested the size of the output (to match the number of classes) and that the predictions were probabilities between 0 and 1. ---

 ### Question 8

 > **What is the total code coverage (in percentage) of your code?
-If you code had an code coverage of 100% (or close**
+If your code had a code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**
 >
 > **Answer length: 100-200 words.**